In this article, I’ll debunk the most common SEO myths that have been circulating for years.

 This myth has its roots in the blog posts where Google confirmed that it uses site speed in web and mobile search ranking.

-But even in 2010 when Google first confirmed site speed as a ranking factor, they emphasized that site speed “doesn’t carry as much weight as the relevance of a page“:
+In 2010, Google confirmed that site speed is a ranking factor.
+However, they noted that site speed “doesn’t carry as much weight as the relevance of a page”.

-Later in 2018 when Google confirmed site speed as a factor in mobile search ranking, they noted that site speed “will only affect pages that deliver the slowest experience to users“:
+In 2018, Google confirmed that site speed affects mobile search ranking.
+They said it “will only affect pages that deliver the slowest experience to users”.

 With the introduction of Core Web Vitals, this myth has become even more common.